Using the Trace tool

 - If you don't have any live traffic flowing through your proxy, then simply send a request to the API.
 You can use whatever tool you wish to send the request, such as cURL, the Edge API console, Postman, or any familiar tool.
 Or, you can send the request directly from the Trace tool itself.
 Just enter the URL and click Send.

-Note: One Trace session can support 20 request/response transactions through the selected API proxy.
-Trace sessions automatically stop after 10 minutes if you don't manually stop it.
+Note: One Trace session can support 10 request/response transactions per message processor through the selected API proxy.
+In Edge cloud, with 2 messages processors handling traffic, 20 request/response transactions are supported.
+A trace session automatically stops after 10 minutes if you don't manually stop it.

 - When you've captured a sufficient number of requests, click Stop Trace Session.